JValtteri/seec-email/README.md

 The client will
 - load and decrypt the config in to memory
-- log in to your email server with the credintials defined in the config.yml.
+- log in to your email server with the credentials defined in the config.yml.

 ### Inbox